assen-totin/cdn/README.md

 NB: Oracle returns the column names in caps.
 This is OK.

-Hint: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s)`.
+NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s)`.

 # Transport types